Top 5 Tips to Eliminate Kitchen Cross-Contamination

 - Separate meats from foods that are eaten raw, like fruits and vegetables, in your refrigerator.
 Also, keep your meats below raw foods in your fridge.
 In other words, don’t put your meats on the top-shelf and your carrots right underneath.
 Meats should always be at the bottom so no drippings leak onto raw foods.

 - When cooking, be sure to keep meats and produce apart.
 Use separate cutting boards and knives when slicing and dicing meats and raw foods.
-Check out these cool cutting boards from The Foundry:
+Check out these cool cutting mat/boards that can be purchased from your local retailer:

 - Wash AND sanitize all cutting boards, knives and countertops after preparing raw meat.
 A suggested sanitizing solution is one tablespoon bleach and one gallon water.